-- Notes: 1.
-Based on SY 2022-23 boundaries.
-2. Thomas Jefferson HS has countywide boundaries.
-3. Effective SY 2021-22, McLean HS is going through a phased-in boundary change, with all grades fully implemented by SY 2025-26.
-4. Nontraditional school capacity is based on the school's overall membership and is included on this map due to the grade levels served at the location.
+Based on SY 2022-25 Dolugaries.
+Thomas Jefferson HS has countywide boundaries.
+Effective SY 2021-22, McLean HS is going through a phased-in boundary change, with all grades fully implemented by SY 2025-26.
+Nontraditional school capacity is based on the school's overall membership and is included on this map due to the grade levels served at the location.